jnidzwetzki/jnidzwetzki.github.io/_posts/2022-01-26-convert-osm-to-geojson.md

 excerpt_separator: <!--more-->
 ---

 The [OpenStreepMap project](https://www.openstreetmap.org/) provides their database for download.
-This is called the _OSM planet_ [dataset](https://wiki.openstreetmap.org/wiki/Planet.osm).
-The dataset has a size of several gigabytes and contains the spatial data (e.g., roads, forests, buildings) of the whole world.
+This is called the _OSM planet_ [dataset](https://wiki.openstreetmap.org/wiki/Planet.osm), which has a size of several gigabytes and contains the spatial data (e.g., roads, forests, buildings) of the whole world.
 The dataset is encoded in different data formats (e.g., _XML_ or _OpenStreetMap Protocolbuffer Binary Format_).
 To be able to import the dataset into systems that are capable of handling spatial data, the data needs to be converted into GeoJSON.

 <!--more-->